 Adoption of these new rules will result in significant changes to financial reporting and disclosures for nonprofits.
 With the final deadline upon us this year, make sure that you understand the new requirements and can implement the appropriate changes to your reporting.
 Having an accounting system built for compliance with nonprofit accounting standards will allow you to generate the necessary accounting information to meet your managerial, financial, and compliance reporting needs.

 Want to learn more about what ASU 2016-14 might mean for your organization?
-Register for our March 28th webinar, What Nonprofit CFOs Need to Know about the New FASB Regulations.
+Watch our webinar: What Nonprofit CFOs Need to Know about the New FASB Regulations.

 Get nonprofit articles, best practice advice, fundraising ideas and invaluable industry reports and webinars delivered for free!